DataMagicEngineering/AnimalAdoptionProject/README.md

 ## Getting Started

-Detailed guide on forking the project provided here: https://guides.github.com/activities/forking/
+If you wish to get a copy of the program up and running on your machine, here is a detailed guide on how to do so: https://guides.github.com/activities/forking/

 ## Built With